BEWARE OF SCAMS

 Because it’s a long post, I have provided a link to the full article.

 This next one can potentially be financially disastrous.
+If you get phone calls, especially from numbers you don’t recognise, they would often say “Can you hear me.”
 DON’T SAY YES!!!

 You’re welcome to download this 40 page FREE REPORT covering a lot of different scams to avoid.
 Although it has been put together by the Australian Government, the information is just as valid in many other countries as well.